ahmednasser111/graphql-server-example/README.md

 # GraphQL Server Example

 This project is a simple GraphQL server built using Apollo Server.
-It demonstrates how to define a schema, resolvers, and manage data for a GraphQL API.
+It demonstrates how to define a schema, resolvers, and manage mock data for a GraphQL API.

 ## Features

 - Query games, reviews, and authors.
-- Perform mutations to add, update, or delete games.
+- Perform mutations to add, update, or delete games, reviews, and authors.
 - Relationships between games, reviews, and authors.

 ## Installation